Mohamed Salah doesn’t take every chance he gets for Liverpool, but when you’re as good as fashioning opportunities as he is, it hardly matters.

 The figure would increase or decrease, depending on who you were speaking to, but the concept remained steady – sure, he might find the net eventually, but rarely at the first time of asking.

-Football can be a game of perceptions, and while Cole may have found things tougher on more days than on others, few would accuse Mohamed Salah of underwhelming in front of goal despite a similar conversion rate.
+Football can be a game of perceptions, though, and few would accuse Mohamed Salah of underwhelming in front of goal despite a similar conversion rate.

-The Egyptian forward has 17 goals from 81 shots this season, according to the Premier League’s record-keepers, and that’s before we even mention those chances where he failed to get a shot away.
+The Egyptian forward has 17 goals from 81 shots this season, according to the Premier League’s record-keepers, and that’s without considering those chances where he failed to get a shot away.

 However, quite rightly, we look at the positives when we assess the Liverpool man’s displays this season: both in his confidence going forward and his ability to create openings for himself.